 Monmouth Park will almost certainly be the first NJ property to accept a sports wager.
 Thanks to a partnership with bookmaker William Hill, its existing sports lounge should be ready to take bets within weeks of regulation.

 Thereafter, the other tracks and several Atlantic City casinos should follow suit.
 Borgata reportedly has $7 million blueprints ready to go, and the new owner of the Ocean Resort Casino says he wants a best-in-market sportsbook.

-The proposed law also permits internet and mobile sports betting.
+The proposed law also permits internet and mobile sports betting in NJ.
 Some casinos have already put software partnerships in place, and regulators will be approving those platforms along the way, as well.

 What’s next for other states?